frank-wh/java_homework/README.md

 # java_homework

-These assignments were part of my homework in 19fall Java class.
+These assignments were part of my homeworks in 19fall Java class.